oracle/weblogic-deploy-tooling/site/config/target_env.md

 - `lax` validation will be applied for the resulting model
 - Credentials in the model will be replaced with placeholder values, and a script to create corresponding secrets will be produced
 - Two additional Kubernetes resource files, `model.yaml` and `binding.yaml`, will be produced, with cluster and data source information derived from the model

+#### Generic Kubernetes Target

+This target environment can be applied by providing the command-line argument `-target k8s`.
+It will provide this additional processing:

+- The `k8s_operator_filter.py` filter will be applied to remove model elements that are not compatible with the Kubernetes environment
+- Variables will be injected into the model for port, host, and URL attributes
+- `lax` validation will be applied for the resulting model
+- Credentials in the model will be replaced with references to Kubernetes secrets, and a script to create those secrets will be produced